chaymabh/Object-Detection-OpenCV-Tutorial/README.md

 # Object_Detection_OpenCV
-This is my first task of the TSF  internship . it contains two parts :

 1. Detecting objects in images using OpenCV and mobilenet Deep Learning model
 2. Recognizing words in an image with easyocr.